Cost of Living in Nottingham: Monthly Budget Guide (2026)

 nottingham utilities broadband mobile fees

-These figures give you a clear baseline for planning your monthly bills.
+Optional extras include a £32.88 gym membership and a £60 public transport pass.
+These give you a clear baseline for planning your monthly bills.

 Basic Home Utilities